haroldlinke/pyMobaLedLib/README.md

-# MobaLedLib_pyProgGen for LINUX and MAC
+# MobaLedLib_pyProgGen for Windows, LINUX and MAC
 Python based Programgenerator for the MobaLedLib for Linux and Mac

 This branch is for development of the Windows/LINUX/Mac version of the ProgramGenerator

-This Branch is based on LX4.19 of the Linux version
+This Branch is based on LX4.19 of the Linux version of MobaLedLib_pyProgGen

 Requirements:
 MobaledLib 3.1.0F4 has to be installed